AashitaP/CS117/README.md

 EMGtoBluetooth: Our code for arduino

-The other file: Adafruit code for the app used to receive data
+Bluefruit_LE_Connect_Android_V2: Adafruit code for the app used to receive data